mickeynp/combobulate/README.rst

 .. image:: docs/mc-edit-1.gif

-Combobulate can also place cursors (using the optional *multiple cursors* package) at syntactically important points in your code, like: dictionary elements; function arguments; or attributes in JSX elements.
+Combobulate can also place cursors (using the optional *multiple cursors* package, or using the builtin *field editor*) at syntactically important points in your code, like: dictionary elements; function arguments; or attributes in JSX elements.

 .. image:: docs/clone-dwim.gif